Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 There are three main types of hospital in the UK:

-- Specialized hospitals: these are smaller facilities offering specialized care in a particular area of health, such as pediatrics, psychiatry or orthopedics.
+• Specialized hospitals : these are smaller facilities offering specialized care in a particular area of health, such as pediatrics, psychiatry or orthopedics.

-Free services in NHS hospitals include medical treatment for emergencies, infectious diseases, family planning and physical and mental disorders.
+For example, free services in NHS hospitals include medical treatment for emergencies, infectious diseases, family planning and physical and mental disorders.

 To undergo hospitalization, you will need a prescription from your attending physician indicating the need for hospitalization.